 Prepare the pie crust and par bake it:

 - If using a store-bought frozen pie crust, bring to room temperature while preheating your oven to 425F°.
 If using homemade pie crust, prepare the crust in the pie plate and flute the top.
 Prick the bottom and sides of the crust with a fork.
 Brush 2Tablespoons dijon mustard over the bottom of the pie crust.
 Place the pie crust in the oven directly on the center rack.
 Bake the pie crust for about 8-10 minutes until barely browned.
 Remove from the oven and immediately lower the oven temperature to 350F°

 Prepare the filling and bake the quiche:

 - While the Pie crust is par baking, place 1 cup grated zucchini in a colander or sieve, sprinkle with salt, about ½ teaspoon, tossing the zucchini so the salt is mixed in.
 Let the zucchini soak for at least 5 minutes and up to whenever you're ready to add it to the pie crust.
 While the zucchini is resting, prepare the other ingredients if you haven't already; cut the corn from the cob and grate 2 cups Monterey Jack cheese.

-- Place 8 ounces softened cream cheese in the bowl of a stand mixer, or medium bowl if using hand beaters.
+- Place 8 ounces softened cream cheese in the bowl of a stand mixer.
 Beat on medium until smooth.
 Add ½ cup cream, 2 egg yolks, and 1 egg, beating between each addition.
 Add ½ teaspoon salt and black pepper to taste.
-Scrape down the bowl and beat again on medium for about 30 seconds.
-If you still have tiny pieces of cream cheese that won't smooth, no worries.
+Scrape the bowl and beat for about 30 seconds more.

 - Squeeze the grated zucchini with your to remove excess moisture.
 Set aside.